tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 The `Game` class specifies how it simulates time forward with the `tick` method:

 - `tick(now)` runs the simulation forward until the given timestamp
 - Ticks are run at a high frequency, configurable with `tickDuration` (milliseconds).
-Since AI town has smooth motion for player movement, it runs at 60 ticks per second.
+Since has smooth motion for player movement, it runs at 60 ticks per second.
 - It's generally a good idea to break up game logic into separate systems that can be ticked forward independently.
-  For example, AI Town's `tick` method advances pathfinding with `Player.tickPathfinding`, player positions with `Player.tickPosition`, conversations with `Conversation.tick`, and `Agent.tick` for agent logic.
+  For example, `tick` method advances pathfinding with `Player.tickPathfinding`, player positions with `Player.tickPosition`, conversations with `Conversation.tick`, and `Agent.tick` for agent logic.

-To avoid running a Convex mutation 60 times per second (which would be expensive and slow), the engine batches up many ticks into a _step_.
-AI town runs steps at only 1 time per second.
+To avoid running a Convex mutation 60 times per second (which would be expensive and slow), the engine batches up many ticks into a _step_. runs steps at only 1 time per second.
 Here's how a step works:

 1. Load the game state into memory.
 2. Decide how long to run.